dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

 - [ ] **Provide extension activities for speedy learners**

-If they get done early have the students help other students.
+If they get done early have the students help other students, add more functionality, refactor code, or fix little bugs.

 - [ ] **Provide break-out sessions to facilitate small-group relearning for those who are struggling (mini-lessons on blockers)**